← Back to Fitley

 9. Retention and deletion

-We retain your fitness data for as long as your account is active and you maintain your consent.
-If you delete your account, all associated fitness data is permanently deleted through our account deletion process.
-If you withdraw consent without deleting your account, fitness data is deleted within 30 days.
+We retain your fitness and nutrition data for as long as your account is active and you maintain your consent.
+If you delete your account, all associated fitness and nutrition data is permanently deleted through our account deletion process.
+If you withdraw consent without deleting your account, fitness and nutrition data is deleted within 30 days.

-We do not retain your fitness data beyond the periods described above.
-When your account is deleted or your consent is withdrawn, your workout data is permanently deleted and is not retained in any form.
+We do not retain your fitness or nutrition data beyond the periods described above.
+When your account is deleted or your consent is withdrawn, your workout and nutrition data is permanently deleted and is not retained in any form.

-In addition to your general data protection rights set out in our main Privacy Policy, you have the following rights specifically in relation to your fitness data:
+In addition to your general data protection rights set out in our main Privacy Policy, you have the following rights specifically in relation to your fitness and nutrition data:

-• Right of access: Request a copy of all fitness data we hold about you
+• Right of access: Request a copy of all fitness and nutrition data we hold about you

-• Right to rectification: Correct any inaccurate workout data
+• Right to rectification: Correct any inaccurate workout or nutrition data

-• Right to erasure: Request deletion of your fitness data
+• Right to erasure: Request deletion of your fitness and nutrition data

-• Right to data portability: Receive your fitness data in a structured, commonly used, machine-readable format (typically JSON or CSV)
+• Right to data portability: Receive your fitness and nutrition data in a structured, commonly used, machine-readable format (typically JSON or CSV)

-• Right to restrict processing: Request that we limit how we use your fitness data while a concern is resolved
+• Right to restrict processing: Request that we limit how we use your fitness and nutrition data while a concern is resolved

 • Right to withdraw consent: Withdraw your consent at any time as described in Section 5 above